Merging

 -

-non-fast-forward merged (recommended)
+non-fast-forward merge (recommended)

 -

-fast forward merged
+fast forward merge

 Reminder: when starting work on a new feature, be careful where you branch from!
+(And make sure that everything is up to date with the remote.)

-git remote add upstream https://github.com/mpi-astronomy/advanced-git-training.git
+git add plot_buoys.py

 Non-fast-forward Merge